 Do you provide enough information to the user?
 Does your category match the services your business offers?
 Do you post frequently?

 How many reviews does your business have?
 Are they trustworthy, high-quality, and diverse?
 Do all of your reviews have answers to them?
+Reviews are a really important thing when it comes to rankings and trustworthiness.

 Is the content on your page optimized for relevant keywords and topics?
 Does it include your name, address, and phone number?
 Is your content valuable?